MoseleyBioinformaticsLab/GOcats/README.rst

 Package installation
 ....................

-Make sure you have git installed_:
+Make sure you have git_ installed:

 .. code:: bash